These Tasty Recipes for the Autumn Season Really Rocks!

 Baked Fruity Autumn Pudding

 What’s better than a pudding?
 A pudding that’s bursting with a lot of fruit flavors, of course!
 The best thing about the baked fruity autumn pudding is that it doesn’t spoil too quickly like other foods, and you can just reheat it the next day in case you weren’t able to finish it today.
-This would make a great treat as one of the best recipes for the autumn season if you’re expecting company during these lazy days, then you may want to prepare the baked fruity autumn pudding.
+This would make a great treat as one of the best recipes for the autumn season if you’re expecting company during these lazy days.
+You may want to prepare the baked fruity autumn pudding if that is the case, but of course, you could always treat yourself also.
 Here’s how you can do that.

 - 140g shredded suet